aabyaneh/ase_artifact/README.md

   return 0;
 }
 ```
-A aymbolic value in this program is determined by `interval(&a, 0, 100, 1)`which assigns integer value interval of `<0, 100, 1>` (values from 0 to 1000 with step 1) to memory address `&a`.
+A symbolic value in this program is determined by `interval(&a, 0, 100, 1)`which assigns integer value interval of `<0, 100, 1>` (values from 0 to 1000 with step 1) to memory address `&a`.

 This program is first compiled into a subset of RISC-V using the compiler provided in the `compiler` folder.
 Then, the generated binary can be analyzed by the ASE engine symbolically and witnesses for each path of the program can be printed.

 # How to install the ASE engine

 ## Install on a Linux machine:
-Exceute the following commands in a terminal:
+Execute the following commands in a terminal:
 ```
 1. sudo apt-get update ;
 2. sudo apt-get install -y --no-install-recommends \